parag85/bbsites/content/english/volunteer/Khush_Bhatt.md

 # professional skill
 skill:
   # skill loop
-  - title : "Manager - Business Enterprise @ Techdefence Labs"
-    icon : "tf-ion-android-document"
-    content : "Motive of my organizational career is to help create and maintain market presence by practicing continuously evolving marketing and branding trends, assuring achievement of segmented targets of the organization."
+  - title : "Manager - Business Enterprise in Cyber Security Company" icon : "tf-ion-android-document" content : "When it comes to Sales in Cyber Security, I can bring VAPT Projects for Web,Mobile,Network,SOC etc, I can also sell any products in cyber security with combined technical and sales skills."

 ---

-Khush is a Manager - Business Enterprise @ Techdefence Labs, Lead Volunteer@ Bsidesahmedabad, Owaspseasides, Nullcon Goa, Bsides Bangalore, Hackers Meetup.
-Researcher at Bugcrowd, Infosec Manager
+Khush is working as a Manager in Cyber Security Firm with Combined Technical as well as Sales Skills, He is also a Bug Bounty Hunter.
+Khush was also Volunteer at Bsides Ahmedabad, Nullcon Goa, Owasp Seasides and is actively contributing to infosec community.